ashvardanian/SimSIMD/README.md

 ### Mixed Precision in Fused-Multiply-Add and Weighted Sums

 The Fused-Multiply-Add (FMA) operation is a single operation that combines element-wise multiplication and addition with different scaling factors.
-The Weighted Sum is it's simplified variant without element-wise multiplication.
+The Weighted Sum is its simplified variant without element-wise multiplication.

 ```math
 \text{FMA}_i(A, B, C, \alpha, \beta) = \alpha \cdot A_i \cdot B_i + \beta \cdot C_i